zuiko21/minimOS/hard/sixtation.md

 _megapixel_ rating, the standard 85.5 MHz (85.86 MHz according to other sources) _dot clock_
 is almost impossible to find from standard oscillator cans, whereas a **72 MHz** one seems quite popular.
-There is a **reduced blanking** timing standard for that frequency, thus will be the chosen master clock.
+There is a **reduced blanking** timing standard for that frequency, thus will be the chosen master clock. _Vertical sync pulse is **positive**, while horizontal sync is negative_.

 Divided by 8 it will generate the **9 MHz CPU clock** (instead of the previously specced _10.7 MHz_), and further halved will fit the maximum _4.5 MHz **HD6445** CRTC_ clock.
 On the